dxatscale/sfpowerscripts/azure-pipelines/troubleshooting.md

 ```

 {% hint style="info" %}
-Possible Resolution: Check that all your defined packages in `sfdx-project.json` has at least 1 file in the package directory so that the ``sfdx cli`` detects that the package exists and is valid.
+**Possible Resolution:** Check that all your defined packages in `sfdx-project.json` has at least 1 file in the package directory so that the ``sfdx cli`` detects that the package exists and is valid.
 During the mdapi conversion process, it will reference the `sfdx-project.json` file before starting to convert the specified package.
 {% endhint %}

-<h3 style="color:#ff0000">Test</h3>